USLsahithi/Data_Science_Tutor/README.md

    ```

 3. Set up your Google API Key:
-   Replace your Google Gemini API key in the script:
+   Replace your Google Gemini API key in the script
    ```bash
    export GOOGLE_API_KEY="your_api_key_here"
    ```